Recordings You can listen to every commercial recording made by Lehmann from 1914–1949. These are in mp3 format.

 Listen for the difference sound engineers can make on these following radio broadcast recordings.
 Mostly Lieder, but you’ll also find Puccini, Wagner, etc.

 For the Lehmann completest, we have a few seconds of her singing as Eva in Die Meistersinger conducted by Toscanini at the Salzburg Festival of 1936.
-You’ll hear the prize song sung twice and then she sings a bit at 3:24.
+You’ll hear the tenor sing the prize song twice and then Lehmann sings a bit at 3:24.
+And you can also hear a slightly cleaned up version of the acoustically horrible (but exciting) short-wave broadcast of Toscanini conducting Lehmann in the Abscheulicher and Komm’ Hoffnung from the Fidelio of 16 August 1936.

 Perhaps also for the completest, though some of the recordings are difficult to listen to, we offer excerpts from Vienna Opera performances with Lehmann of: Die Meistersinger, Tannhäuser, Andrea Chenier, Die Walküre and Der Rosenkavalier.

 We have a whole page dedicated to a live concert Lehmann performed with the Seattle Symphony Orchestra in 1946.
 The orchestra doesn’t sound professional, the recording is poor, and since it was performed outdoors (in the University of Washington Stadium), there’s ambient noise.
 But Lehmann sings well, despite everything.
 Schubert’s Die junge Nonne, Der Jungling an der Quelle, and Der Erlkönig.
 She also performs Wagner’s Träume, from his Wesendonck Lieder.

 Many songs on the Bruno Walter Society LP have never found their way to CD.
-Here’s that recording.
-BWS LP
+Here’s that 22 minute recording.
+BWS LP; many of these songs appeared on the LP odyssey Mono 32 16 0179.
+In any case, the recordings can be also heard in the “Sound” Discography on this site.

 Comparisons It’s always interesting to hear how Lehmann sounds in comparison with others of her time and ours.